polygoncoin/OpenSwoole-Microservices/Env.rateLimiting.example.md

 ## Rate Limiting at route level

-If **enableRateLimitAtRouteLevel** is **enabled** the Rate Limiting settings resides in each routes respective SQL config file.
-Each route can have different limits and windows or may also ignore(Not compulsary for every route).
+If **enableRateLimitAtRouteLevel** is **enabled** the Rate Limiting settings indicates settings are present in SQL config file of the route.
+Each route can have different limits and windows or may also ignore (not compulsary for every route).

 - Rate Limiting Key

 ```ini
 rateLimitRoutePrefix='RRL:'   ; Route based Rate Limiting (RRL) key prefix used in Redis
 ```

 - SQL file configuration

 ```PHP
 return [
     [...]